Responsive Roadmapping: Guiding Change and Product Line Pivots

 Companies must use creative, analytical, and strategic thinking to advance a product line, not just one product at a time.
 The job demands teams to form and carry out purposeful strategy moves.
 This task is demanding.
 And that’s why Responsive Roadmapping is so helpful.
 It aids managers to get the job done quickly and effectively.

 Responsive Roadmapping uses templates and scrum-like work to guide teams to deliver continuously impactful results.
-These methods aid contributors to think, plan, and carry out work to improve a product line’s performance.
-It sets up the best set of jobs and tasks over the correct time frame.
+These methods aid contributors to think, plan, and carry out work to improve a product line’s performance in a multi-product not single-product orientation.
+It sets up the best set of jobs and tasks for all current and future products.

 The focus extends beyond a single-product view.
 Instead, Responsive Roadmapping uses systems thinking to create and re-craft the full set of parts.
 These parts include Platform-levers and Verb-Based Segments.
 And they include Concepts and Technologies.
 See more about product line system parts HERE.

 To drive superb product line results, companies must create or re-craft system parts.
-But they must also remove bottlenecks in the system’s flow.
+But they must also remove bottlenecks in the system’s flow and its velocity.
 It’s a product line’s total flow toward strategy-defined goals that matters most.
 And Responsive Roadmapping guides managers to do this work.